Get help now Make a donation

 Free Wills Month is for people aged 55 and over.
 If you're writing your Will as a couple, only one of you needs to be 55.

-You must also live in one of the participating areas
+You must also live in one of the participating areas.

 What are the participating areas?

 Free Wills Month only takes place in certain areas.
-In October 2023, it will be in the following places:
+In October 2024, it will be in the following places:

 • Chester

-• Cumbria and Lancaster
+• Cumbria & Lancaster

 • East Cheshire